trustwallet/developer/dapps/mobile-optimize.md

 The Trust Wallet App currently offers the following functionality:

 - A Web3 browser for interacting with decentralized applications
-- A range of tools to provide a seamless connection between the DApps and the user on the Ethereum, Solana, BNB Smart Chain, Polygon, Optimism, Arbitrum, Avalanche, Fantom, Gnosis Chain and many more EVM compatible Networks (Cronos, ETC, CLO, Thunder, Tomo, etc.).
+- A range of tools to provide a seamless connection between the DApps and the user on the Ethereum, Solana, Cosmos, BNB Smart Chain, Polygon, Osmosis, EVMOS and many more EVM and Cosmos compatible networks.
 - A fully optimized, integrated interface experience for mobile users

 There are simple steps for blockchain developers to implement to take full advantage of these key features.
 Most are basic tips but none can be missed out.

-## Metamask/Phantom is a good place to start
+## Metamask/Phantom/Keplr is a good place to start

-Familiarity with MetaMask interaction for Ethereum DApps or Phantom for Solana puts you off to a good start in terms of optimizing or developing a DApps for Trust Wallet.
-The web3 development process is the same when using MetaMask/Phantom as a dev tool.
-It’s our recommended choice for DApp development and gives you a quick, golden rule to use: if it works well with MetaMask or Phantom, it works well with Trust Wallet.
+Familiarity with MetaMask interaction for Ethereum DApps, Phantom for Solana or Keplr for Cosmos puts you off to a good start in terms of optimizing or developing a DApps for Trust Wallet.
+The web3 development process is the same when using MetaMask/Phantom/Keplr as a dev tool.
+It’s our recommended choice for DApp development and gives you a quick, golden rule to use: if it works well with MetaMask, Phantom or Keplr, it works well with Trust Wallet.

 ## Create a UI that Is mobile-friendly